timmckague/timandvictoria/src/pages/blog/2019-01-22-take-a-day-trip-to-cascais.md

 ![Watching the sun set from cliff's edge](/img/blog_cascais-16x9-5810.jpg)

 After the sun went down, Cascais became very quiet.
 Most Portuguese restaurants tend not to open for dinner until 7pm, so that could have been why it seemed so quiet.
-We grabbed a quick bite to eat (nothing to write home about), and jumped on the 20:00 train home to Lisbon.
+We grabbed a quick bite to eat, and jumped on the 20:00 train home to Lisbon.
 Cascais made for a great trip, but was definitely at its best during the day, not at night (although the ferris wheel was fun to see lit up at night).

 ![Cascais ferris wheel](/img/blog-cascais-5823.jpg)

 ## The Verdict

 While in Lisbon, a day trip to Cascais is a great way to get outside the city.
-To anyone travelling to Lisbon we definitely recommend you make a day yourself to Cascais.
+To anyone travelling to Lisbon we definitely recommend you make a day yourself to visit Cascais and the surrounding area.
 As funny as it sounds the day trip felt a little like a mini vacation within the vacation!